rwightman/posenet-pytorch/README.md

-## PoseNet Python
+## PoseNet Pytorch

-This repository contains a pure Python implementation (multi-pose only) of the Google TensorFlow.js Posenet model.
+This repository contains a PyTorch implementation (multi-pose only) of the Google TensorFlow.js Posenet model.

-I first adapted the JS code more or less verbatim and found the performance was low so made some vectorized numpy/scipy version of a few key functions (named `_fast`).
+This port is based on my Tensorflow Python (https://github.com/rwightman/posenet-python) conversion of the same model.
+An additional step of the algorithm was performed on the GPU in this implementation so it is faster and consumes less CPU (but more GPU).
+On a GTX 1080 Ti (or better) it can run over 130fps.

-Further optimization is possible.
-The MobileNet base models have a throughput of 200-300 fps on a GTX 1080 Ti (or better).
-The _fast_ post processing code limits this to about 80-100fps if all file io and drawing is removed from the loop.
-A Cython or pure C++ port would be ideal.
+Further optimization is possible as the MobileNet base models have a throughput of 200-300 fps.

 ### Install

-A suitable Python 3.x environment with a recent version of Tensorflow is required.
-Development and testing was done with Python 3.6.8 and Tensorflow 1.12.0 from Conda.
+A suitable Python 3.x environment with a recent version of PyTorch is required.
+Development and testing was done with Python 3.7.1 and PyTorch 1.0 w/ CUDA10 from Conda.

-A conda environment with these packages should suffice: `conda install tensorflow-gpu scipy pyyaml opencv`

-Note: If you want to use the webcam demo, a pip version of opencv (`pip install python-opencv`) is required instead of the conda version.
+If you want to use the webcam demo, a pip version of opencv (`pip install python-opencv`) is required instead of the conda version.
 Anaconda's default opencv does not include ffpmeg/VideoCapture support.
+The python bindings for OpenCV 4.0 currently have a broken impl of drawKeypoints.
+Please force install of a 3.4.x version.

 ### Usage